Oyster: As food

-Jonathan Swift is quoted as having said, "He was a bold man that first ate an oyster".
 Evidence of oyster consumption goes back into prehistory, evidenced by oyster middens found worldwide.
 Oysters were an important food source in all coastal areas where they could be found, and oyster fisheries were an important industry where they were plentiful.
 Overfishing and pressure from diseases and pollution have sharply reduced supplies, but they remain a popular treat celebrated in oyster festivals in many cities and towns.

 It was once assumed that oysters were only safe to eat in months with the letter 'r' in their English and French names.
 This myth is based in truth, in that in the Northern Hemisphere, oysters are much more likely to spoil in the warmer months of May, June, July, and August.
 In recent years, pathogens such as Vibrio parahaemolyticus have caused outbreaks in several harvesting areas of the eastern United States during the summer months, lending further credence to this belief.

 Dishes

 Oysters can be eaten on the half shell, raw, smoked, boiled, baked, fried, roasted, stewed, canned, pickled, steamed, or broiled, or used in a variety of drinks.
 Eating can be as simple as opening the shell and eating the contents, including juice.
 Butter and salt are often added.
 Poached oysters can be served on toast with a cream roux.
 In the case of Oysters Rockefeller, preparation can be very elaborate.
 They are sometimes served on edible seaweed, such as brown algae.

 Care should be taken when consuming oysters.
-They may be eaten raw, with no dressing or with lemon juice, vinegar (most commonly shallot vinegar), or cocktail sauce.
+They may be eaten raw, with no dressing or with lemon juice, vinegar, or cocktail sauce.
 Upscale restaurants pair raw oysters with mignonette sauce, which consists primarily of fresh chopped shallot, mixed peppercorn, dry white wine and lemon juice or sherry vinegar.
 Raw oysters have complex flavors that vary among varieties and regions: salty, briny, buttery, metallic or fruity.
 The texture is soft and fleshy.
-North American varieties include Kumamoto and Yaquina Bay from Oregon, Duxbury and Wellfleet from Massachusetts, Malpeque from Prince Edward Island, Canada, Blue Point from Long Island, New York, Pemaquid from Maine, Rappahannock River and James River from Virginia, Chesapeake from Maryland and Cape May from New Jersey.
-In Connecticut they are frequently fished in Niantic whose municipal symbol is a scallop shell in reference to its strong seafood culture.
-Variations in water salinity, alkalinity, and mineral and nutritional content influence their flavour.